johannschopplich/nuxt-kql/README.md

 ```

-And fetch queries in your template:
+And send queries in your template:

 ```vue
 <script setup lang="ts">